 Bluetooth Performance – Are There Any Compatibility/Lag Issues?

 You have the option to connect external speakers both using the Bluetooth connection or the standard analog audio jack (RCA outputs).
-For a pair of studio monitors like the M-Audio BX5 D2s, you’ll need to use the RCA output cable adapter that is plugged into the back of the LP60BT.
+For a pair of powered speakers like the M-Audio BX5 D2 Studio Monitors, you’ll need to use the RCA output cable adapter that is plugged into the back of the LP60BT.

 If You Don’t Have Wireless Speakers…